DewBwah Marketing

 GEO stands for generative engine optimization.
 AEO stands for answer engine optimization.
 Fancy names, simple idea: make your website easier for answer systems and AI-driven search experiences to understand, summarize, and trust.

-For contractors, this matters because buyers are asking more conversational questions: Who is the best remodeler near me?
+For contractors, this matters because buyers are asking more conversational questions: who's the best remodeler near me?
 What should I ask a homebuilder?
 How much does a basement finish cost?
 What makes a roofing estimate trustworthy?

 AI search doesn't replace strong SEO basics.
 It punishes vague websites even faster.
 If your site doesn't answer questions clearly, provide proof, and show real expertise, AI has very little reason to mention you.
 Rude, but fair.